Love Pump

-Love Pump was an Australian rock band popular in Perth in the 1980s.
+Love Pump was an Australian rock band popular in Perth, Western Australia in the 1980s.
 They were part of a renaissance of Western Australian performing acts that developed during this period, in the wake of the international punk rock and new wave movements – in isolation from the mainstream rock industry in Australia.
 This unique local musical culture has not been well documented or fully appreciated by histories of Australian popular music, tending to emphasise the culture of the 'Eastern States' – a cultural dichotomy that still exists in Australia today.

 Perth was notable for having a vibrant musical scene that developed in isolation, being separated by many thousands of kilometres of desert from the other side of the continent – a geographical isolation that established a distinct cultural isolation and independence.
 This led to the development of a unique musical culture that modelled itself upon eclectic international musical influences, whilst developing a distinct sense of regional identity.